In this Episode

 To begin with, there’s the requisite understanding that a sales letter or alternative substitute for a letter, video sales letter online, speech delivered from the stage, they’re all really the same thing.
 The requisite understanding is that their purpose is to sell.
 Therefore, rule books that apply to other kinds of documents and other kind of writing do not necessarily apply here.
 In another time and a simpler media world, this was explained to people has sales been shipping print.
 Today, it’s more accurate to say sales has been shipping media.
 But that’s what we’re doing, we’re replicating to the greatest extent possible in a sales letter how we would sell if we were face to face with that same prospect at the kitchen table in their home or at the conference, the big board table in their conference room or across their desk.
 We’re not doing anything less and we’re not doing anything more.
 Consequently by the way, often transcripts of sales presentations by a company’s best salespeople form the basis for a lot of sales letter copy.
 Then, the most important essential is choosing a structure.
 There’s classic sales architecture, attention, interest, desire, action, problem, agitate, solve, story, the same structure is a hero’s journey for a story.
 You pick the structure that is most appropriate to what you’re doing.
 Then, you begin to fill in the blocks.

-The Kennedy system, does that focus on one particular approach like AID the attention, interest, desire, action, AIDA or does that include multiple different—
+The Kennedy system, does that focus on one particular approach like AIDA — attention, interest, desire, action — or does that include multiple different—

 Awesome.
 I’ve been going through The Ultimate Sales Letter book which is fantastic.
 You’ve got headline formulas in there, you have just a whole process with multiple steps.
 Let’s actually kind of go through a few things.
 The headline is one of the most critical elements of an effective sales letter.
 Why don’t we start with the headline?
 How do you craft a killer headline?

 You grope, actually.
 You’re looking for the compelling benefit.
 You may go all the way to the offer and come backwards if you have a really strong guarantee you’re going to go from that, if you have a big price advantage you go from that.
 You decide what you’re going to feature in the headline.
 Then, you can go into the examples that are in the book or others and you pick one to swipe, to borrow, to model, to now fit your content into.
 That’s a real shortcut for a lot of people.
 It turns this into a sort of a Chinese menu exercise, pick one from column A, one from column B. The top real estate of a sales letter is the top third of the first page.
 Typically, there’s going to be a main headline, there’s going to be a secondary headline, and in many cases, there’s going to be a pre-head.
 The pre-head could be very, very simple.
-It could be nothing more than a free report we reveal and then the headline is the promise statement.
-But for all of those three that comprise that real estate, you get to shortcut by going into classic successful headlines and borrowing them as a fill in the blank, a mad libs exercise for your own.
-People’s famous headline, they all laughed when I sat down at the piano until I started to play.
+It could be nothing more than “Free Report Reveals…” and then the headline is the promise statement.
+But for all of those three that comprise that real estate, you get to shortcut by going into classic successful headlines and borrowing them as a fill in the blank, a mad libs exercise, of your own.
+So, Caple’s famous headline “they all laughed when I sat down at the piano until I started to play…”

 Yeah, I love that one.